Table of Contents

 Our body has a sophisticated water management system that keeps its level in balance and moves to where water is most needed when there is a shortage.
 It decreases when sweating, breathing, urination and emptying.
-This is followed by a feeling of thirst, which leads to dehydration when ignored.
+This is followed by a feeling of thirst, which when ignored leads to dehydration.
 [1-3]

 The main symptoms of dehydration include: